Henry Bagenal: Family

-He married Eleanor Savage, daughter of Sir John Savage and Elizabeth Manners, daughter of Thomas Manners, 1st Earl of Rutland.
+In September 1586 he married Eleanor Savage of Cheshire, daughter of Sir John Savage and Elizabeth Manners, daughter of Thomas Manners, 1st Earl of Rutland.
 They had three sons and six daughters.
-The senior Bagenal line died out in 1712 with the death of Nicholas Bagenal; the junior but better-known branch in Carlow, who founded Bagenalstown, survived longer.
+The senior Bagenal line died out in 1712 with the death of Henry's grandson Nicholas Bagenal; the junior but better-known branch in Carlow, who founded Bagenalstown, survived longer.

-Legacy
+In media

-Brian Friel's play Making History turns largely on the marriage between Henry's sister Mabel and Hugh O'Neill.
+Brian Friel's play Making History turns largely on the marriage between Bagenal's sister Mabel and Hugh O'Neill.
 Mabel and another sister, Mary Barnewall, are major characters in the play.
-Henry himself is mentioned often but does not appear on stage.
+Bagenal himself is mentioned often but does not appear on stage.

+In 2021, Irish actor Aidan Gillen was attached to portray Bagenal in the TV series The O'Neill.
+As of 2024, the series is unproduced.